Ramprasad-Group/polyVERSE/Other/Organic_solar_cell/README.md

 The data has been made available along with the following paper:

-**Harikrishna Sahu, Akhlak Mahmood, Labeeba B. Shafique & Rampi Ramprasad**,[From Corpus to Innovation: Advancing Organic Solar Cell Design with Large Language Models](), submitted, 2025.
+**Harikrishna Sahu, Akhlak Mahmood, Labeeba B. Shafique & Rampi Ramprasad**, [From Corpus to Innovation: Advancing Organic Solar Cell Design with Large Language Models](), submitted, 2025.

 ---